Through Sunday, April 25

 Figge Art Museum, 225 West Second Street, Davenport IA

 Forgeries, mental illness, intrigue, and rapid fame – the dramatic circumstances of Ralph Albert Blakelock’s life often overshadow the merits of his work.
-But the Figge Art Museum hopes to amend that in the Davenport venue's January 16 through April 25 exhibition, Blakelock: By the Light of the Moon, a showcase of eight exceptional artworks from the museum collection.
+But the Figge Art Museum hopes to amend that in the Davenport venue's new exhibition Blakelock: By the Light of the Moon, a showcase (on display through April 25) of eight exceptional artworks from the museum collection.

 Born in New York City in 1847, Blakelock's early paintings were highly detailed landscapes inspired by Hudson River School painters.
 After traveling to the American West and becoming familiar with Barbizon painters, Blakelock developed the atmospheric landscapes for which he is most commonly known.
 Drenched in darkness and silvery moonlight, his thickly painted landscapes have a distinctive otherworldly quality, and the Figge's By the Light of the Moon exhibition will explore Blakelock’s body of work and how his interest in spiritualism is reflected in his artistic practice.